 The court can hold a revocation hearing if someone is accused of violating PRCS regulations.
 PC 3455 deals with the regulations governing this hearing.
 Individuals are often kept in custody until their hearing, but not always.

 A criminal defense lawyer in Los Angeles can help with a PRCS revocation hearing.
 Your lawyer can work to show that you did not violate your PRCS program.
-In some cases, the hearing may conclude that you did not violate the regulations of the program.
-This allows you to continue on with the PRCS program.
+In some cases, the hearing may conclude that you did not violate the program’s regulations, allowing you to continue with the program.

 What the Court May Decide When Considering a Petition